-Introduction A Taste of History Hard Times for the Colonists Port-Royal Celebrates 75 Years of Preservation!
+Introduction A Taste of History Hard Times for the Colonists Port-Royal: A Landmark of Preservation!

 In the early 1600s, Port-Royal Habitation became one of the earliest European settlements on the continent.
 The settlement, along with those at Saint-Croix and Quebec, marked the beginnings of French settlement on the continent.
 The colonists formed enduring friendships with Mi’kmaq who had lived along the shores of Acadie for generations: an alliance that guaranteed the survival of the colonists until their departure in 1607.
 In 1613, an expedition led by Captain Samuel Argall of Virginia attacked and burned Port-Royal, leaving the Habitation in ruins.
 That is, until Harriette Taber Richardson of Cambridge, Massachusetts rallied a community to rebuild the historic Habitation.